-The Palmetto Art Center (PAC) would like to invite home school families into PAC's creative space every Tuesday from 1:00PM - 2:30PM.
+The Palmetto Art Center (PAC) would like to invite home school families into PAC's creative space every Mondays from 3:00 - 4:30PM.
 Each class is stand-alone so join in anytime!

 All PAC 's classes focus on art elements, principles and FUN!
 Line, color, shape, form, texture, pattern, balance as well as art-history, creative self-expression and cultural appreciation will be bundled into each art lesson.
 Our goal is to learn and explore and have fun without getting distracted by technicalities.

 All ages are welcome as long as there is an adult helper for ages 7 and younger, thank you.

 January Plunge into Painting: Fanciful Fish

 Learn the steps for making an acrylic painting using basic primary and secondary colors.
 We’ll start with an easy fish tracing and end up with a colorful fish on canvas that’s different from everyone else’s

 January 14 Make it POP: Plaster Casting

 We will learn about POP artist George Segal through a slide show of his work and his technique which made him famous, plaster casting.
 We will learn how to use plaster and cast our hands and paint them in a POP art fashion!

 Although watercolor painting is many centuries old, its application as we know it today is fairly recent.
 We will view a slideshow and talk about Winslow Homer and other artists, delve into watercolor techniques and create our own watercolor painting.